MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/index.md

 <p>
   Xbox Live is a premier gaming network that connects millions of gamers across the world.
-  You can add Xbox Live to your Windows 10 PC, Xbox One, or mobile game in order to take advantage of the Xbox Live features and services.
+  You can add Xbox Live to your Windows 10 PC, Xbox, or mobile game in order to take advantage of the Xbox Live features and services.
 </p>

 <ul class="cardsY panelContent cols cols2">